Anthony Low (footballer): Albion Rovers (loan)

 On deadline day in August 2003, Anthony was brought to Third Division side, Albion Rovers on loan.
 He left the club at the end of the season and rejoining, now Scottish Premier League side, Inverness.

 Highland League

-In 2004, Anthony left Inverness CT after being deemed surplus to requirement, and joined fellow Invernessians and Highland League Champions, Clachnacuddin.
+In 2004, Anthony left Inverness Caledonian Thistle after being deemed surplus to requirement, and joined fellow Invernessians and Highland League Champions, Clachnacuddin.
 However, after a year long spell, he left, and joined Nairn County, on a year long deal, where he won the North of Scotland Cup.
 In 2006, he briefly joined Second Division side, Peterhead, before leaving a year later and playing for a year at Buckie Thistle winning the Aberdeenshire Shield.
 In 2008, he returned to the SFL, this time joining Elgin City in the Third Division, where he made six appearances.
 In 2009 he returned to Nairn County, where he played for four years, winning the Highland League Cup.
 At the end of the 2011–12 season, Low took a break from football, before returning to the game for one more year at his former side, Peterhead.